- Auburn University English Department

 - Tenure or tenure track

 Auburn University is one of the nation's premier land, sea, and space grant institutions, and has recently been designated an R1 institution.
 In the 2018 edition of the U.S. News and World Report, it was ranked 46th among public universities.
 Highly research-active and committed to maintaining teaching excellence, with graduate and undergraduate degrees offered in more than 200 academic programs, Auburn is nationally recognized for its commitment to academic excellence, positive work environment, exciting student life, and the beauty of its campus.
-Auburn is situated along the rapidly developing I-85 corridor between Atlanta and Montgomery.
-The Auburn-Opelika metropolitan area has a population of 140,000, excellent public school systems, a regional medical center, and is recognized as one of the “best small towns in America.”
+Located in a moderate climate with easy access to both beach and mountain recreational facilities, Auburn is situated along the rapidly developing I-85 corridor between Atlanta and Montgomery.
+The Auburn-Opelika metropolitan area has a population of 140,000, excellent public school systems, a regional medical center, and is recognized as one of the "best small towns in America."
 The Department of English, the largest in the College of Liberal Arts, offers the BA, MA, MTPC, and PhD.
-Its instructional and research staff includes tenured, tenure-track, and non-tenure-track faculty, as well as graduate students.

 More search results